A+

 Pullman crime map

-The Pullman crime map provides a detailed overview of all crimes in Pullman as reported by the local law enforcement agencies.
+The Pullman crime map by CrimeoMeter provides a detailed overview of all crimes in Pullman as reported by the local law enforcement agencies.
 Based on the color coded legend above, the crime map outlines the areas with lower crime compared to the areas with higher crime.
 The Pullman crime heat map offers insight into the total crimes on a block group level.
 Please note that the red areas on the Pullman crime map does not always indicate that it is a dangerous area for its residents.
 Areas on the heat map could be inflated if they are located in high traffic areas like airports, sports centers or large parks.
 Other areas on the heat map could see increased crime rates if they are located in major tourist areas like the downtown core.

 Compare Pullman, WA Crime